Edgar-Donk/tkinter.ttk.style/README.md

 When it comes to new widgets there appears to be only a limited choice what can be achieved.
 All widgets that can expand produce a line that grows linearly with no real opportunity to replicate a pattern along the widget - look how the coconut tree grew in size in the previous chapter.
 The most intricate parts are pushed to the corners.
 Any widget with an arrow, such as scrollbar or combo, may lend itself to a bit of change.
+The arrow in Ubuntu is rather bland, just a darker border surrounding a grey fill, in fact most themes use this construction.
+We could base the arrow on the classic arrow with a wider border as we produced in 02scrollbar.py, we should see an arrow divided into three, where we can use highlights and shadows.

 Some widgets could be livened up with a colour gradient.
 In this respect a colour gradient based on the RGB values is probably adequate, since we are only altering the colours between similar hues and not across a spectrum.